Public basic funding for research institutes

 Basic funding is divided into two parts consisting of a basic allocation and strategic institute initiatives.
 All ministries may allocate funding for strategic institute initiatives in selected areas.
 At present, the environmental institutes, the primary industry institutes and the foreign policy institutes are receiving funding under this part of the scheme.

-The guidelines for public basic funding were laid down by Royal Decree in December 2008 and revised by the Ministry of Education and Research in 2013.
+The guidelines for public basic funding (in Norwegian only) were laid down by Royal Decree in December 2008 and revised by the Ministry of Education and Research in 2020 and 2021.

 The basic allocation comprises a fixed amount and an amount determined by performance.